Skip to main content

 Assessment Rationale And Relationship

-The written examination allows the students to demonstrate their basic knowledge and understanding of the subject as well as to demonstrate their problem solving skills through short subject specific problems, under time pressure as required in industry.
+The written examination allows the students to demonstrate their understanding of the subject as well as to demonstrate their problem solving skills through short subject specific problems, under time pressure as required in industry.
+They are assessed on their ability to apply the learnt knowledge to various scenarios.
+(IKO1-3, ISO1-3).

-Coursework tests the ability of the students to tackle an overall ship powering problem, to solve and to report it using taught skills by referring to much wider resources and communicating with others as in a "real design" case.
+Coursework accessed the ability of the students evaluate an overall 1DoF ship seakeeping problem, to solve and to report it using taught skills by referring to much wider resources and communicating with others as in a "real design" case.
+(IKO4-6, ISO4,5).

 Reading Lists